farhi/idl2matlab/README.md

 # idl2matlab examples/test.pro

 will generate the test.m Matlab function.
+The log of the translation is written to file 'idl2matlab.log' and the translation returns 0 when no error is found.

 In order to load the IDL compatibility library within Matlab, type at the prompt (from distribution directory):